How can we help?

 Absolutely.
 All your contents are covered for up to 60 consecutive days away from home, anywhere in the world (no geographical exceptions).
 There’s also no limit on how much you can take away with you at any one time.

 Yes.
 Bikes are covered on an unlimited basis while at home, although you should be aware that if you keep your bikes in an outbuilding, there’s a £10,000 limit on theft from an outbuilding.
 When away from home bikes are covered up to £3,500 each as standard, providing you secure it to a fixed structure if you ever leave it unattended.
-If you have a bike that is worth more than this, please call us and we can discuss extending this limit for you.

 Yes.
 All of your children’s possessions are covered away from home while they’re in full-time education.
 This is also on an unlimited basis.
 The only exception is that we will not cover theft or attempted theft of their things within a building unless violence and force are used to enter or leave the premises (i.e. they won’t be covered if they have left their room unlocked).